 Across Lowther Hall, each student belongs to one of six Houses: Booth (orange), Clarke (green), Hindley (red), Lees (blue), Moorhouse (yellow) and Perry (purple).
 All Raymond House girls will become involved in the sporting and cultural activities that make up the House program.
 These include House Days which are held throughout the year, where all students participate in cross age activities.

-Students in Years 4, 5 and 6 are offered additional opportunities during the year to participate in specific sports such as swimming and tennis in addition to their sport program.
+Students in Years 4, 5 and 6 are offered additional opportunities during the year to participate in specific sports such as swimming and tennis in addition to their physical education program.
 Students are then selected to represent the School in district and regional competitions based on their times in various events.
 There are also opportunities for Raymond House students to participate in Active Kids Club at lunchtime.

 music and PERFORMING ARTS